rbb-data/svelte-starter/docs/README.md

 ### Why not [Storybook](https://storybook.js.org/)?

 - If the documented module lives outside of the Storybook workspace[^1], Storybook does not pick up types defined in the source code (there is a workaround for React libraries but not for Svelte).
 Defining types twice, once in the source and again in the documentation, is tedious, and will almost certainly lead to a mismatch between code and documentation eventually.
 - Storybook and SvelteKit do not integrate well.
 Storybook bundles code with webpack, SvelteKit integrates deeply with Vite.
 As a result, Storybook can't make sense of some features that are Vite-dependent, such as environment variables.
-Though it is possible to bundle Storybook code with Vite, this doesn't support some Storybook features that are important to us (e.g. component-level descriptions).
+Though it is possible to bundle Storybook code with Vite, this comes at the expense of some missing Storybook features (e.g. component-level descriptions).
 - Finally, Storybook documents _component_ libraries but this starter template is more than that.
-Documenting stores and actions is possible in Storybook (stories can be anything really) but it's awkward.
+Documenting stores and actions in Storybook is possible (stories can be anything really) but it's awkward.

 ### What about Storybook alternatives?

 There aren't many documenting tools that focus on Svelte and SvelteKit specifically (to be fair, at the time of writing SvelteKit hasn't even hit 1.0).
-There is [svench](https://github.com/rixo/svench) but it's very early stages, more like a proof of concept at the time of writing.
+There is [svench](https://github.com/rixo/svench) but it's very early stages, more like a proof of concept at this time.
 There are few other libraries that generate documentation from source files in the form of json and/or markdown files but none support both, typescript and jsdoc.
-Anyhow, seeing a component in action (rather than just reading its spec) is a documentation feature that is important to us.
+Also, seeing a component in action (rather than just reading its spec) is a documentation feature that is important to us.

-[^1]: Separating the starter template from its documentation is important for many reasons: (i) someone who's using this template for their work is not interested in cloning documentation that comes along with it (esp. if the documentation's dependencies are as heavy as Storybook's); (ii) the documentation convolutes the "actual" template code and unnecessarily adds to the complexity of the project; (iii) most importantly, the documentation's dependencies and the starter's dependencies are managed in the same `package.json` file, which makes it very difficult to make informed decisions about the severity of a vulnerability.
+[^1]: Separating the starter template from its documentation is important for many reasons: (i) someone who's using this template for their work is not interested in cloning the documentation that comes along with it (esp. if the documentation's dependencies are as heavy as Storybook's); (ii) the documentation convolutes the "actual" template code and unnecessarily adds to the complexity of the project; (iii) most importantly, the documentation's dependencies and the starter's dependencies are managed in the same `package.json` file, which makes it very difficult to make informed decisions about the severity of a vulnerability.